↑

 Instructions

-• Place dough on plastic wrap and form a log shape.
+• Stir in the flour and salt just until dough forms.
+Place dough on plastic wrap and form a log shape.

-• Wrap in plastic wrap and place in refrigerator.
+• Wrap in plastic wrap and place in refrigerator for at least 1 hour.

 • Remove crust from refrigerator.
 Cut the log in half, and then each half into halves again so you have four sections.
 Slice each section into three equal parts so you have a total of 12 individual crusts.